For a relatively small place, many lovely El Cotillo restaurants and cafes are located all over the village rather than in one long strip.

-A selection of the El Cotillo restaurants
+A selection of El Cotillo restaurants

 The Olivo Corso

 The Olivo Corso is located near the new harbour.
-The owner/chef was the head chef at the Vaca Azul and he has made extensive changes to the building to bring it up to date.
+The owner/chef was the head chef at the Vaca Azul and has made extensive changes to the building to bring it up to date.

 El Roque de los Pescadores

-Azzurro ChillOut bar/Restaurant
+Azzurro ChillOut Bar/Restaurant

 The Azzurro is in a lovely spot just over the road from the main lagoon beach (Playa de la Concha).
 It has lovely views across the beaches to El Cotillo.
-Great for a lunch, a drink when you come off the beach or dinner.
+Great for lunch, a drink when you come off the beach or dinner.